Take Five: The Year of the Bear! World markets themes for the week ahead

 - Fed still the only hiker in town, but dollar refuses to play ball: McGeever

-Reporting by Josephine Mason, Helen Reid, Abhinav Ramnarayan, Dhara Ranasinghe, Ritvik Carvalho in London; Dan Burns in New York and Vidya Ranganathan in Singapore; Compiled by Sujata Rao; Editing by Catherine Evans
+(Reporting by Dan Burns in New York and Vidya Ranganathan in Singapore; Josephine Mason, Helen Reid, Abhinav Ramnarayan, Dhara Ranasinghe, Ritvik Carvalho in London; Compiled by Sujata Rao; Editing by Catherine Evans)